ibrahimamreya/UnixTools/LAMP Stack.md

 The Uncomplicated Firewall is a wrapper that makes it easier to manage the Linux built-in iptables firewall.
 In other words, iptables is the actual firewall.

 For our purposes, we will use a subset of the UFW commands.
 Basically, all we need from UFW is to open the Apache server’s ports, along with opening the OpenSSH ports.
-UFW can do a lot more than we will cover here.

 Enable and start UFW:
 ```bash